 Educational exhibition on plastic pollution

-Created on the occasion of the Luxembourg Sustainability Forum 2019, this exhibition dedicated to plastic pollution informs and raises awareness on the social and environmental issues related to disposable waste.
-Available in both physical and digital formats, the 21 exhibition panels are available for you to share widely through your networks or to host on your premises.
+Produced on the occasion of the Luxembourg Sustainability Forum 2019, this exhibition dedicated to plastic pollution informs and raises awareness on the social and environmental issues related to ultra-jetables (also available in physical format to display on your premises).

 Single-Use Plastics: True from False